-The New Stark Self-Disclosure ProtocolAdded by Hawley Troxell in Articles & Publications, Health Law on January 20, 2011
+The New Stark Self-Disclosure ProtocolAdded by Hawley Troxell in Articles & Blogs, Health Law on January 20, 2011

 On September 23, 2010, CMS published its much anticipated self-referral disclosure protocol (“SRDP”) for voluntarily self-reporting federal Stark law violations.
 The SRDP was mandated by § 6409 of the Affordable Care Act (“ACA”).
 Providers who properly use the SRDP may receive–but are not guaranteed–a reduction in penalties that might otherwise be imposed under Stark.